 Our digital conversion station allows you to:

-- Convert Digital 8mm, Super 8 or Hi8 camcorder tapes to file or burn to DVD (we cannot do anything on a reel)
+- Convert Digital 8mm, Super8 or Hi8 tapes to digital files (NOT 8mm film on a reel)

 - Scan old photos, negatives and slides